Skydiving Height and Weight Limits

-In order to safely jump, skydivers must work within the maximum limits of the parachute systems.
 Parachutes are rated for 500 lbs, and after we factor in equipment weight (50 lbs) and the weight of your instructor, the remaining allotment will determine whether or not we can make a safe landing.
+Our skydiving weight limit is approximately 220-254 lbs per person, depending on location.
+Maximum skydiving weight limits and proportional height/body shape require an additional fee at each DZONE location.
 Weight is important, but we also take height, body mass index (BMI), body shape, and the compatibility between each instructor/student pair into account to minimize risk.
-Because every body is different, we do have some flexibility in what we can safely manage; call us if you’re unsure.
+Because everybody is different, we do have some flexibility in what we can safely manage.

+Now that you know the skydiving weight limit, you’re probably wondering why it’s necessary.
+In order to safely jump, skydivers must work within the maximum limits of the parachute systems.
 Parachute systems are very restrictive, and it’s our job to ensure everything fits properly.
 Pushing outside these limits can result in uncomfortable and dangerous jumping conditions, causing nausea, loss of circulation, or even loss of consciousness.

 Since DZONE primarily works with tandem skydiving weight limits, it’s important that we pair each skydiver with an instructor whose size is compatible with the diver.
 This is why it’s important to contact us as far in advance as possible if you’re near the weight limit listed below.
 This allows us to make sure your tandem skydiving weight limit is safe, and you’re paired with the right instructor during your dive.